kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 201, end: 202
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 265, end: 266
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 374, end: 375
-✖ The left hand side of the arrow is not destructible  - start: 399, end: 402 ✖ Property definition expected.
-Did you mean to use a ':'? - start: 430, end: 431 ✖ Property definition expected.
-Did you mean to use a ':'? - start: 435, end: 436 ✖ Property definition expected.
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 430, end: 431
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 435, end: 436
+✖ Property definition expected.
 Did you mean to use a ':'? - start: 440, end: 441